 Wolfgang and Ludwig and all the other composers with the funny names he played reluctantly, but his dreams envisioned him as conductor of an orchestra playing his own songs.
-One day, Marvin’s father and piano teacher feel he is ready to audition at one of the best music schools in New York City!
+One day, Marvin’s father and piano teacher felt he was ready to audition at one of the best music schools in New York City!
 He was six at the time.
-He will have to play before three judges without missing a note!
+He had to play before three judges without missing a note!

 The audition, in which an itchy suit is worn using his yellow pajamas with orange teddy bears underneath to blunt the torment, coupled with circumstances that lead to Marvin’s inadvertent forty-five minute late arrival to his audition, seems to be an inauspicious beginning as Marvin is faced with three stern and unhappy judges.

 Can Marvin forget all that came before?
 Can he dismiss the butterflies that flutter in his tummy, the unsmiling faces of the judges and those yellow pajamas?
 As his fingers touch the keys of his best friend, he becomes comfortable and apart from everything but the music!
 But did Marvin make it into Juilliard?
 Did he flub a note?
-Will the yellow teddy bear pajamas hold up and even become a plus!
-Read and see.
+Will the yellow teddy bear pajamas hold up and even become a plus?

 This is a book about a real child who followed his amazing gifts and talents, allowing the music to fill his ears, and let the world listen in.
 Jim Madsen’s illustrations provide a perfect counterpoint to the story and bring Marvin, his family and music alive as real people where life is not always perfect.